My Approach to Therapy

-Therapy That Helps You Work With Your Emotions—Not Against Them
+Therapy Helps You Work With Your Emotions—Not Against Them

 Therapy doesn’t have to feel vague or endless.

-I use evidence-based therapies, including DBT, ACT, Prolonged Exposure for trauma and mindfulness, to help you understand your emotions, build effective coping skills, and create meaningful change.
+My approach is grounded in evidence-based therapies, including Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Prolonged Exposure (PE) for trauma and mindfulness-based practices.
+These approaches work together to to help you better understand your emotions, build effective coping skills, and create meaningful change.

 A Different Way of Understanding Intensity